thompson-mr/thompson-mr.github.io/README.md

 # Welcome to my website.

 My name is Michael Thompson.
-I am Math a educator.

-## Position
+## Professional

-I am currently a Graduate Teaching Associate at Cal Poly Pomona.
+* Graduate Teaching Associate at Cal Poly Pomona.
+Current courses:
+  * An Introduction to Statistics
+  * A Survey of Mathematics
+* Summer School Math Teacher at Dean L. Shively Middle School

 ## Academic